On this page...

 Since it all began, there have been over 1,100 Streamwatch groups who have monitored water quality at over 1,060 sites, and have contributed almost 31,000 data sets to the online database.
 These groups have been spread across greater Sydney, the Blue Mountains, Illawarra and Southern Highlands regions.

-In 2012, the Streamwatch program was transferred to the Australian Museum and continues to be proudly funded by Sydney Water.
+In 2012, the Streamwatch program was transferred to the Australian Museum, and has now managed by the Greater Sydney Landcare Network .

-The Australian Museum currently has around 170 volunteers testing at 160 sites in Sydney, the Blue Mountains and the Illawarra.
-In the last 12 months alone 796 data sets have been uploaded to the Streamwatch database making almost 5000 data points.
+The program has around 170 volunteers testing at 160 sites in Sydney, the Blue Mountains and the Illawarra.
+In 2017-18, 796 data sets were uploaded to the Streamwatch database making almost 5000 data points.
 This amazing program is lead by the commitment of our citizen scientists and their contribution.

 Streamwatch groups, made up of community volunteers, TAFE and University students, council staff, and high school teachers.
 They engage in the scientific observation of their local waterways.
 Streamwatch data can be used as an early warning system for pollution events and to provide a historical record of how waterway health has tracked over time.
 The data may also be helpful in evaluating the effectiveness of remediation projects, changed management practices and improved infrastructure.
 Valid water quality data, collected by Streamwatch groups, can help inform the wider public, landowners, land managers, local councils, universities, research organisations, catchment and water management authorities on the health status of local waterways.